yiisoft/view/docs/basic-functionality.md

 ## Theming

-Theming is a way to replace a set of views with another without the need of touching the original view rendering code.
+Theming is a way to replace a set of views with another set of views without the need to touch the original view rendering code.
 You can use theming to systematically change the look and feel of an application.

-To use theming, you should create and configure a `Yiisoft\View\Theme` instance and set using the `withTheme()` method:
+To use theming, you should create and configure a `Yiisoft\View\Theme` instance and set it using the `withTheme()` method:

 ```php
 $theme = new \Yiisoft\View\Theme([